IMPORTANT PROGRAMMING NOTES:

 - Programming is for the PC only and does not function on game consoles.

-- When the light is on you are in play mode, when the light is off you are in program mode.
+- When the light or red-lit button is on you are in play mode, when the light is off you are in program mode.

 - MODE 1 (switch closest to the serial cable, or yellow wire on the switch itself) cannot be programmed.

-- The mouse buttons on the Tankstick/trackball cannot be programmed.
+- The mouse buttons on the Tankstick/trackball cannot be programmed, these are the 2 rear pinball buttons and red-lit exit button on newer models.

 - Start by choosing the mode you wish to program by moving the switch away from the serial cable to MODE 2, 3, or 4.
 Again, MODE 1 cannot be programmed.

-- Press the SAVE/LOAD button on the back of the X-Arcade™ (the light turns off).
+- Press the Programming button on the back of the X-Arcade™ (the light turns off).

 - Press AND HOLD any button or direction on the X-Arcade™ that you wish to change.